Jack Nitzsche: Personal life

-Nitzsche met his first wife, singer Gracia Ann May, while he was working for Capitol Records, who would later join the Blossoms.
+Nitzsche met his first wife, singer Gracia Ann May, while he was working for Capitol Records.
+May would later join the Blossoms.
 His second wife was Buffy Sainte-Marie, with whom he co-wrote the Academy Award winning song for 1982, "Up Where We Belong".
 Married on March 19, 1982; they were married for seven years.

 He also had a relationship with actress Carrie Snodgress, who was previously in a relationship with Neil Young.
 In 1979, Nitzsche was charged with threatening to kill her after he barged into her home and beat her with a handgun.
 He pleaded guilty to threatening her, was fined, and placed on three years' probation.

 Nitzsche suffered a stroke in 1998 which ended his career.
 He died in Hollywood's Queen of Angels – Hollywood Presbyterian Medical Center in 2000 of cardiac arrest brought on by a recurring bronchial infection.
 His interment was at Hollywood Forever Cemetery.
 He was survived by one son.